 There are people that use all four languages at once.
 It sounds like this “I want it done now with a complete analysis which will really help me out.
 Great!”
 This is one request with four very different ways of communicating.

 When observing people for their communication style, you first need to know if they’re even hearing you.
 If they’re not, you need to switch gears.
 Go to the front wheel and determine if you’re sending the message in the right way.
 Then you can decide if communication is the cause.

 We’ve already established that not everyone receives messages the same way.
 So what can you do to reach everyone in a group and ensure that they are all hearing what you’re saying?

 We’ve had people ask many times, “What do I do if I’m sending a message and there are multiple languages present?”
 The answer: You have to try to connect to all of them.
 But one at a time, in as orderly a fashion as possible.
 You don’t want to leave anyone out.

 As an example, let’s say that you’re giving a presentation to an audience.
 The first part of your message should be geared toward the faster-paced, back-wheel audience members.
-These are the people who need to hear the purpose, process, and payoff right upfront.
+These people need to hear the purpose, process, and payoff right up front.
 If you start out with a slow pace and ease into the subject, you’ll lose these people who process faster.